+Contract Demand $0.00/kW

 These rates shall be revised periodically to reflect changes in the costs and billing determinants of Central Hudson’s primary and secondary distribution facilities.

 Statement of Charging Rates

 Customers with stand-alone Electric Energy Storage systems charging for wholesale purposes, as approved by NYISO shall pay the rates of one of the following service levels for wholesale charging rates for delivery service.